 Outcomes/output and TRLs:

-As with all ADAC products, research team and center leadership will ensure dissemination of all suitable data.
-In sum, all data produced during this project will be made publicly available.

 Outcomes.

-Project provides a comprehensive review of existing oil spill modeling research and existing capabilities.
-Because this project performs a review of existing oil spill modeling technology and may ultimately result in updated oil spill models for an Arctic context, it spans multiple possible levels of TRLs and Technology Phases as defined by DHS.

 Output:

-This project will produce a comprehensive knowledge product to inform future oil spill research and is useful to inform USCG led oil spill response.

 Technology Readiness Level (TRL):

-This project performs a Needs Assessment, which is an entirely different Technology Phase outside of TRLs.
-This project has already met some definitions of TRL 3 because the customer/user has been identified and has actively participated (and continues to actively participate) in generating and defining project requirements.

-Additionally, since this project has also evaluated the capability of state-of-the-art oil spill modeling in an Arctic context, this project has also fulfilled the TRL 3 objective of “Preliminary system performance characteristics and measures have been identified.”

-Finally, since this project will update and modify existing oil spill models to meet various end users’ Arctic oil spill modeling needs, this project could also satisfy a TRL 8 or 9.

 Unanticipated problems and plans for addressing them:

 COVID-19 has affected University of New Hampshire in-person operations due to the closing of campus buildings and facilities.
 Due to project progress commencing during routine virtual conferences, there have been minimal impacts to this project due to these closures.
 In order to accommodate altered schedules due to closing of business or sickness, many meetings are recorded and shared with those in each group who are unable to attend.
 The planned ADAC Program Year 7 two-day Workshop may be transitioned to remote participation in order to accommodate travel restrictions.
-No other unanticipated problems have been encountered thus far in Project Year 6.

 Transition Activities:

-Transition plans and progress made:
+Transition plans and progress made: None undertaken

 Not applicable to reports during Project Year 6 because the project will not conclude until Year 7.
 Principal transition plan is to create a research knowledge product to support USCG led Federal On-Scene Maritime Environmental Response in an Arctic context.